High School Musical 2: On Stage!: Productions

 Like the original High School Musical, the show has been adapted into 2 different productions: A one-act, 70-minute version and a 2-act full length production.
 This stage production includes the song "Humhumunukunukuapua'a" that was left out of the original release, but included on the DVD.
 Through Music Theatre International, Disney Theatrical began licensing the theatrical rights in October 2008.
 MTI had originally recruited 7 schools to serve as tests for the full-length adaptation, but due to complications with multiple drafts of both the script and the score, all but one school was forced to drop out of the pilot program.

+In 2009 a full production launched as a UK tour starting from the New Wimbledon Theatre in London and running across the country.
+The tour ended earlier than planned, closing in February 2010, instead of May 2010.
+The cast included Liam Doyle as Troy, Nikki Mae as Gabriella Montez, Matt Kennedy as Ryan Evans, Lauren Hall as Sharpay Evans and Les Dennis as Mr Fulton.